The Top 5 Road to Hana Tours

 Not at all.
 And yet, for those who choose to eschew a self-driven exploration of Maui’s remote eastern coast, the question becomes which tour they should select.
 With this in mind, we’ve pulled together our top 5 picks for the best Road to Hana tours—and given you a rundown of each option.

 This 9.5-hour Complete Hana Tour takes the stress out of navigating the 64.4-mile route to Hana—a trek that, while endlessly stunning, includes hairpin turns and the need to pay careful, constant attention to the road.
 On this tour—as well as the others included here—you’ll be able to sit back, relax, and absorb the copious beauty all around you, from acres of land teeming with lush crops to waterfalls crashing from killer heights.
 Along the way, you’ll stop at a number of the Road to Hana’s greatest highlights.
 Chief among them?
 Waianapanapa State Park—a 122-acre oasis that boasts a hala forest, a natural sea arch, blowholes, and an underwater grotto steeped in ancient myths—and the largest perennial stream on Maui, Palikea.
-Frequently praised for their fun, informative team of guides, your Complete Hana Tour provides entertainment and education in equal measure.
+Frequently praised for their fun, an informative team of guides, your Complete Hana Tour provides entertainment and education in equal measure.

 Know Before You Go: